jhgarner/Xest-Window-Manager/xest-site/userguide.rst

 ZoomInInputSkip/ZoomOutInputSkip
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Smart zoomers that try to jump over useless things like Rotate Tilers.
-Usually this is what you want but it isn't always.
+Since creating these, I've become a lot less sure on their semantics.
+As a result, you might prefer the non skipping versions for now.